Anti-Armenian sentiment: Since the 1990s

 On April 20, 2016, Armenian genocide denial propaganda appeared in the sky over the Hudson River between Manhattan and Northern New Jersey.
 The skywriting featured messages such as "101 years of Geno-lie", "BFF = Russia + Armenia", and "FactCheckArmenia.com".
 The aerial stunt was part of a campaign by the website Fact Check Armenia, an Armenian genocide denialist site.
 The writing could be seen from roughly a 15-mile (24 km) radius.
 The media attention from the incident resulted in an official apology by the skywriting company.

 In the 4th episode of Season 3 of the CBS sitcom 2 Broke Girls (aired on October 14, 2013) "when a new cappuccino maker is brought into the cupcake store by a co-worker, he says he bought it for a cheap price from a person who stole it but sells it at a profit, adding 'it's the Armenian way.'
 When the character is pressed that he is not Armenian, he says 'I know.
 But, it's the Armenian way.'"
 This scene was characterized as "racist" by Asbarez Editor Ara Khachatourian, who criticized CBS for promotion of racial stereotypes in their shows.

 In the January 9, 2018, episode of the Comedy Central late-night program The Daily Show Trevor Noah stated: "This is, like, really funny.
 Only Donald Trump could defend himself and, in the same sentence, completely undermine his whole point.
 It would be like someone saying, 'I'm the most tolerant guy out there, just ask this filthy Armenian.'"
 Armenian American organizations criticized Noah for alleged racism against Armenians.
 In a joint press release the Armenian Bar Association and the Armenian Rights Watch Committee (ARWC) compared "Filthy Armenians" to other offensive racial epithets, which although "may have been intended to coax a laugh from the audience by ridiculing President Trump's self-proclaimed genius and tolerance", constitutes "affront and slander".
 The organizations called for The Daily Show and Trevor Noah to issue a retraction and an apology.
 The Armenian National Committee of America (ANCA) also called for an apology.

+On October 29 and December 12, 2019, the U.S. House of Representatives and the U.S. Senate officially recognized the Armenian genocide.